Pembrokeshire man acquitted of 16 child sex offence charges from the 1990s

-A FISHGUARD man has been acquitted of a series of historic child sex offences.
+A FISHGUARD man has been acquitted of a series of historical child sex offences in a retrial at Swansea Crown Court.

 Brian Buckle, 51, faced 12 charges of indecent assault, three of indecency with a child, and one of attempted rape – all dated between March 31, 1993 and April 1, 1996.